 The way of scientists if things go well: practical, handy solutions

-A scientist, on the other hand, prefers to present given facts or measures, and hope that others are able to deal with the material as fit the best and most shapely premises or data allow.
-And if things go very well, some practical solutions may be reached, eventually.
+A scientist tells it is good to present given facts or measures, and hope that others are able to deal with the material as fit the best and most shapely premises, find out what fair facts or data allow for, and be tentative if the data do not allow for any clear-cut conclusion yet.
+If things go well, some practical solutions may be reached eventually.
+Study Einstein:

 Einstein once declared that his second greatest idea after the theory of relativity was to add an egg while cooking soup in order to produce a soft-boiled egg without having an extra pot to wash.
 [More Einstein anecdotes]

 Back to the "much and many" of Yogananda: